falconsmilie/phospy/README.md

 make native-workflow-demo
 ```

-That example uses only the supported 1.0.0 root API and prints a small prediction matrix for a synthetic two-kinase
+That example uses only the supported API and prints a small prediction matrix for a synthetic two-kinase setup.
-setup.

 The native workflow expects: